Content moderator in Germany put on leave after testifying over work conditions | Law-Order

 Content moderator in Germany put on leave after testifying over work conditions

-TELUS International is one of a number of well-known outsource providers of content-moderation services for Facebook , among others.
 As part of his testimony, Haksöz delivered a petition to German lawmakers, signed by more than 300 content moderators, calling for a new set of legal protections for those in the industry, including improved access to mental health services, a ban on non-disclosure agreements (NDAs), and improved pay and benefits.

-A TELUS spokesperson previously told Reuters: "The allegations made by Cengiz Haksöz in the media and before the German Bundestag do not accurately reflect the reality of our business, our global operations or the comprehensive care and support we provide to our frontline team members."
-Following his appearance, trade union Verdi said Haksöz had been placed on a paid leave of absence pending an internal investigation.
+Reuters asked Haksöz for further comment, but did not immediately receive a reply.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)